RicardoAzuul/RicardoAzuul.github.io/README.md

 - I received inspiration for this project from my wife, Elizabeth Lane.
 She knows I'm enthousiastic about roleplaying games, and she offered creating this site as a suggestion for my first Milestone Project for Code Institute's Diploma in Software Development.
 - I also received help and support from my mentor at Code Institute, [Jack Wachira](https://github.com/iamjackwachira)
-- thanks to Ritwick Dey for the Live Server extension to quickly run the site locally for rapid development.
 - thanks to all the people at [Code Institute](https://codeinstitute.net/) for providing the Diploma in Software Development course and giving me the tools and guidance to create this site.